core-wg/core-problem-details/draft-ietf-core-problem-details.md

 Registry.
-A Problem Type can then be registered that extracts top-level items from the Concise Problem Details item in a similar way to the conversion described above, and which carries the rest of the Concise Problem Details item in an additional member via base64url encoding without padding ({{Section 5 of -base}}).
+A Problem Type can then be registered that extracts top-level items from the Concise Problem Details item in a similar way to the conversion described above, and which carries the rest of the Concise Problem Details data item in an additional member via base64url encoding without padding ({{Section 5 of -base}}).
 Details can be defined in a separate document when the work on {{-7807bis}} is completed.